Updated: Oct 27, 2021

 Your employer is large and has considerable resources for covering staff absence.

 Please keep this refined to employment issues only.
-Your employer is not expected to engage in conversations relating to the efficacy of the vaccine, and they are unlikely to be covered under the New Zealand Bill of Rights Act 1990, as this only applies to acts done:
+Your employer is not expected to engage in conversations relating to the efficacy of the vaccine (see blog post here).

 If you want to challenge the Vaccination Order itself, you will need to apply at the High Court for a judicial review.